 Talk to your parents and teachers and decide what is the best combination of subjects for you.
-Complete the form that you have been given by choosing your 3 options in order of preference as well as a reserve choice.
+With the help of your Parents/Carers complete the online form that you will be given by choosing your 3 options in order of preference as well as a reserve choice.
 The reserve choice is important because it is quite likely that you will be unable to do all three of your first choices as they may clash on the timetable or because a subject has been taken out of the options due lack of pupil interest.

-Submit the form with your choices by Friday 4th February.
+Submit the form with your choices by Friday 3rd February.
 If you hand your form in later than this date, there is a strong chance that the options you chose will already be full.

 You will then be called to a meeting with a member of staff to discuss your options and hopefully, to finalise them.
-You will still be able to make changes at the end of the process, but these changes will only be possible if there is room in the subjects that you want to move into.
+You will still be able to make changes at the end of the process, but these changes will only be possible if there is room in the subjects/classes that you want to move into.